oneeve8/kobble-data/content/feamber.md

 BELIEF

 If it does have boundaries, perhaps it is only defined by our own consciousness.
 Brought into being by an intelligence, ordered by an intelligence, defined by an intelligence.
 An intelligence that is beyond our own intelligence.
-I would this intelligence *divine* because it is beyond what I can comprehend or know.
+I would this intelligence *divine* because it is beyond what I can personally comprehend or know.
+I can only imagine that the inte

 Maybe there are *worlds* or *realms* or *heavens* beyond this realm.